 - Do not answer the question with a mini-presentation.
 Limit your answer to one or two sentences.
 If that is not possible, explain that you will give a brief, if somewhat partial answer, and that you will be happy to follow up during the coffee break or by email.

 - Do not avoid responsibility for any mistakes that are pointed out.
 On one occasion, when I pointed out some theoretical inconsistencies in a paper, the presenter informed me that she had drawn on her mentor’s advice, so I should address my concerns to him; on another, a presenter who was challenged for using inappropriate statistical methods claimed that the data analysis had been the responsibility of her (non-presenting) co-author.
-On both occasions, I think that the ‘explanations’ did more to harm the presenters’ image than the actual infelicities in the paper.
+In both cases, I think that the ‘explanations’ did more to harm the presenters’ image than the actual problems in the paper.

 - Do not be confrontational even if the feedback you receive is hostile.
-Nasty comments are occasionally made (although they are very rare!).
-On those infrequent occasions, most members of the audience are sympathetic to speakers, so it would be bad strategy to not turn the tables against you by being nasty as well.
-Make sure that your reply addresses the content of the question in full, but do not match rhetorical style in which it was delivered.
+Nobody likes nastiness, so if a member of the audience is being nasty, most members of the audience are likely to be sympathetic to you, the speaker.
+It would therefore be a bad strategy to turn the tables against you by being nasty as well.
+Make sure that your reply addresses the content of the question in full, but do not match its rhetorical style.

 When not to reply